vaxherd/RaceTimes/README.md

 world map with a pin on the race's location.
 The map will not open if you are in combat, though the pin will still be set.

+Races are grouped by continent (such as Dragon Isles or Khaz Algar), with a column of buttons on the left side for choosing a continent.
-If there are any races in your current zone, the race list will automatically scroll to that zone when opened.
+If there are any races in your current zone, the race list will automatically select the appropriate continent and scroll to the current zone when opened.

 By default, the race list shows the best times for the character you are currently playing.
 You can instead have it show the best time across